ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/index.md

 There are lots of opportunities to get help in CSE 8A!
 Please take a look at the Open Lab and Help Hours section below to find the times where you can receive one on one help from the tutors and TAs.

+You can also visit the Professor and TA's during their office hours for additional help with the course.
+Hours occur weekly and are listed in the Professor and TA Office Hours section below.

 ## Overview

 In general, in a week in this course, you will: